tcltk/tcl/doc/dev/value-history.md

 It is more speculative, but it appears the inability to pass arbitrary binary data through Tcl contributed to the late development of full support in many image formats for Tk command __image create photo -data__.
+Tk 4 never had any built-in image format that supported this function.

 Since Tcl I/O could read in and write out binary data, but that data could not pass between commands, this forced the design of many commands to accept